MeerkatBoss/hash_table/README.md

 fails to optimize it.
 The MurmurHash algorithm was designed to be efficiently implemented in C. This makes it hard to optimize using assembly language.

-However, the inline assembly allows to calculate hash without additional function call, which saves time on indirect jumps, happening when called function finishes its execution.
-This also increases code locality, as code used for calculating the hash, and the code using said hash are close to each other.
+However, the inline assembly language allows to calculate hash without additional function call, which saves time on indirect jumps, happening when called function finishes its execution.
+This also increases code locality, as code used for calculating the hash, and the code using said hash are located closer to each other.

 ## Conclusions